HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-comorbidities-intro.md

 ### Conformance

-Observation resources associated with an [in-scope patient] with `Observation.code` of SCT#398192003 "Co-morbid conditions (finding)" MUST conform to this profile.
+Observation resources associated with an [in-scope patient] with `Observation.code` of SCT#398192003 "Co-morbid conditions (finding)" SHALL conform to this profile.
 Beyond this requirement, a producer of resources SHOULD ensure that any resource instance associated with an [in-scope patient] that would reasonably be expected to conform to this profile SHOULD be published in this form.

 {% include markdown-link-references.md %}